Equivariant infinite loop space theory, the space level story: The generalized operadic machine

 \subsection{Comparisons of inputs and outputs of the operadic machine}

-We have three equivalent ways to construct $G$-spectra from $\sD_G$-$G$-spaces.
-We can convert $\sD_G$-$G$-spaces to $\sD$-$G$-spaces via \myref{DDG}, and we can convert those to $\sC_G$-spaces by \myref{Mayin} below.
-We can then apply the original machine, or we can generalize the machine to both $\sD$-$G$-spaces and $\sD_G$-$G$-spaces.
+We give three ways to construct $G$-spectra from $\sD_G$-$G$-spaces.
+We can convert $\sD_G$-$G$-spaces to $\sD$-$G$-spaces via \autoref{DDG}, and we can convert those to $\sC_G$-spaces by \autoref{Mayin} below.
+We can then apply the original operadic machine, or we can generalize the machine to both $\sD$-$G$-spaces and $\sD_G$-$G$-spaces.
 All three make use of the two-sided monadic bar construction of \cite{MayGeo}, starting from the formalities of Propositions \ref{formalMT} and \ref{formalMT2}.
+We show that all three are equivalent.
+In fact, we really only have two machines in view of the following result.
+We emphasize how different this is from the Segal machine, where the $\sD$ and $\sD_G$ bar constructions are not even equivalent, let alone isomorphic.